JuneWprog/nextjs-tutorial/README.md

 }
 ```

-### 10.3 DynamicParams
+### 10.3 Dynamic Params

-control what happens when a dynamic segment is visited that was not generated with generateStaticParams()
+Control what happens when a dynamic segment is visited that was not generated with generateStaticParams()

 - true statically render pages on demand not included in generateStaticParams()
 - false return 404